Apply for Travis County Master Gardener Training

 A criminal background check is required of all Extension volunteers, including Master Gardeners.
 Therefore, as a matter of policy, criminal background checks occur on all persons accepted into the Master Gardener training program, and every three years thereafter.

-The course normally meets once a week at the Travis County Extension office, 1600 Smith Rd, Austin, 78721.
+The course normally meets virtually once a week using Zoom or WebEx meeting apps.
+Additional training is scheduled as needed (or allowed due to COVID-19 restrictions) at the Travis County Extension office, 1600 Smith Rd, Austin, 78721.
 At this time the course meets on week days during office hours.

 If you are accepted into the training program, complete the classroom training, and pass the final exam at the end of the course, you will be required to complete a minimum of 50 hours of volunteer service by July 31 of the following year.
 Your volunteer hours are with various Extension-approved projects as explained during the program.